joshmarinacci/filament-gui/README.md

 # Notebook Lang

-Notebook Lang (final name TBD) is a language for doing exploratory programming and visualizations.
+Notebook Lang (final name TBD) is a humanist programming language for doing exploratory programming and visualizations.
+It is reactive and organized around transforming and plotting of data.
-It is reactive and organized around flows of data.
 It is a humanist language, as its primary concern is providing a good experience for the human doing the programming.
 It does not focus on performance or typesafety, except where that would help the primary humanist concerns.
-It is a tool for thinking about things, not shipping production software.
+*It is a tool for thinking about things, not shipping production software.*

 # Status

 A note on notation.
-I'm still playing around with the symbols to use for pipeline, lambda functions, variable assignment vs equality test, etc. There's *so* many different ways to do it, including partial and deferred evaluation.
+I'm still playing around with the symbols to use for pipeline vs lambda functions, variable assignment vs equality test, named args vs maps, etc. There's *so* many different ways to do it, including partial and deferred evaluation, defaults, and more.
+Sheesh!

 # Features